 Boat Cruise Dinner or Tour

 Take an enclosed boat cruise down the Guadalquivir River.
 You can combine this with food or drinks, or simply sit back and enjoy the air-conditioned ride.
 There are several tour organizers who sell these tickets, but the most affordable tickets are bought in person at the port in Seville.

 Swimming in Seville isn’t as common since there aren’t that many pools available for travelers.
 However, for 10 euros you can visit SADUS University and cool off in their beautiful outdoor pool.

 So there you have it.
-Ten creative and fun ways to beat Seville’s fiery summer heat!
+17 creative and fun things to do in Seville all year round.
 Have a few to add?
 Drop your ideas below in the comments 🙂